ChaoHuang2018/ChaoHuang2018.github.io/_pages/about.md

   - /about.html
 ---

-I will be an Associate Professor in the [School of Electronics and Computer Science](https://www.southampton.ac.uk/about/faculties-schools-departments/school-of-electronics-and-computer-science) at the [University of Southampton](https://www.southampton.ac.uk/), UK.
+I will be an incoming Associate Professor in the [School of Electronics and Computer Science](https://www.southampton.ac.uk/about/faculties-schools-departments/school-of-electronics-and-computer-science) at the University of Southampton, UK from Feb 2024.
-I am now a Lecturer (Assistant Professor) in the [Department of Computer Science](https://www.liverpool.ac.uk/computer-science/) at the [University of Liverpool](https://www.liverpool.ac.uk/), UK.
-I am also an adjunct assistant professor (honorary position) in the [Department of Electrical and Computer Engineering](https://www.mccormick.northwestern.edu/electrical-computer/) at [Northwestern University](https://www.northwestern.edu/), US.
+I am now a Lecturer (Assistant Professor) in the [Department of Computer Science](https://www.liverpool.ac.uk/computer-science/) at the University of Liverpool, UK.
+I am also an adjunct assistant professor (honorary position) in the [Department of Electrical and Computer Engineering](https://www.mccormick.northwestern.edu/electrical-computer/) at Northwestern University, US.
+My research interests include the formal verification and design of machine learning algorithms (in particular reinforcement learning) with respect to important properties, e.g. safety, security, robustness, etc., under uncertain environments.
+I am also interested in providing reliable machine-learning solutions to various applications in robotics, transportation, etc.

-My research interests include design and verification of intelligent systems, of which the components involve machine learning techniques.
-Before joining Liverpool, I worked with Prof. Qi Zhu as a postdoc fellow, in the ECE department at Northwestern University.
-Prior to Northwestern, I received my B.S. and PhD in mathematics and applied mathematics and computer science from Nanjing University respectively.
-I also visited the Department of Computer Science at Aalborg University and was pleased to work with Prof. Kim G. Larsen.
+Before joining Liverpool, I worked with [Prof. Qi Zhu](http://zhulab.ece.northwestern.edu/) as a postdoc fellow, in the [Department of Electrical and Computer Engineering](https://www.mccormick.northwestern.edu/electrical-computer/) at Northwestern University.
+Prior to Northwestern, I received my B.S. and Ph.D. in [Mathematics and Applied Mathematics](https://math.nju.edu.cn/en/index.html) and [Computer Science](https://cs.nju.edu.cn/main.htm) from Nanjing University, China respectively.
+I also visited the [Department of Computer Science](https://www.cs.aau.dk/) at Aalborg University and was pleased to work with [Prof. Kim G. Larsen](https://kgl.cs.aau.dk/).

 A data-driven personal website
 ======